About Sixth Form

 When one journey ends, another begins….

-And for many of our students this learning journey will continue at Sir John Talbot’s as they enter the Sixth Form.
+For many of our students this learning journey will continue at Sir John Talbot’s as they enter the Sixth Form.

 Our students develop strong, working relationships with teachers and the Sixth Form is about meeting their needs, through the provision of post-16 education, in an environment where they have already achieved.